What Are Nutrient-Dense Foods? 8 Options to Implement in Your Diet

 Blueberries are 85% water and make a perfect low-calorie, high-nutrition snack.
 They are a rich source of antioxidants, vitamin C, vitamin K, and manganese.

 Flavonoids (a type of antioxidant) in these berries play a role in protecting you from free-radical damage.
-These antioxidants also have a positive role in the prevention and management of diabetes, heart diseases, cognitive decline, and cancer.
+These antioxidants also have a positive role in the prevention and management of blood sugar, poor heart health, and cognitive decline.

-Now that you have learned about the nutrient-dense foods, let’s see how we can add more of these foods to our diet.
+Now that you have learned about nutrient-dense foods let’s see how we can add more of these foods to our diet.

 8 Tips For Adding Nutrient-Dense Foods To Your Diet